pavelkryukov/putty-aes-ni/README.md

 ## Next steps

 Following ideas for PuTTY enhancements may be used by Information Security course students for their projects:
-* Add ARM AES and SHA flows _(low priority as Windows runs on ARMv7, while the extensions are for ARMv8 only)_
+* Add ARM SHA flow _(low priority as Windows runs on ARMv7, while the extension is for ARMv8 only)_
 * Use RdRand for random numbers generation

 ## Thanks